 The underlying mobile network sends the data traffic condition information to the M2M device as well as M2M service platform.

-Upon receiving the information, the M2M device re-configures the application behaviour, e.g. the interval extension of communication, by M2M service layer capability.
+Upon receiving the information, the M2M device re-configures the application behavior, e.g. the interval extension of communication, by M2M service layer capability.
 The re-configuration profile may be statically stored or can be overwritten by control from the M2M service platform.

 Upon receiving the information, the M2M service platform controls M2M data transmission accordingly in cooperation with M2M service application server described in step 1 to step 3 in normal flow 1.